 When Lodge Park is open to the public you can explore the grounds of Lodge Park and the wider parkland, designed by Charles Bridgeman in the 18th century.
-There are great views of the River Leach, and the avenues and blocks of trees in autumn colour.
+There are great views of the River Leach.

 Lodge Park, grid ref: SP146123

 Start at Lodge Park and walk towards the 19th-century fountain.
 This was built for Emily Theresa Sherborne when the Lodge was converted to her dower house.
 You're standing on the 17th-century deer racing course that stretched for one mile (1.6km) towards the A40.

 Lodge Park is a grandstand built for extravagant hospitality and riotous entertainment in 1634.
 It was the personal indulgence of John Crump Dutton, so that he could entertain his friends.
 Dutton created sumptuous rooms of the latest styles, in which he could provide fine food and drink.
 The first floor was one large Great Room, where the feasting and drinking could be enjoyed.
 However, the true motivation for the building was to provide a place for gambling on the deer-coursing outside.
 The Lodge provided two viewing places to watch the chase: the balcony and the roof.

 Walk to the car park, enter the woodland at the far corner of the car park.
 Follow the woodland walk, keeping to the left when the path splits into two.

 What was deer-coursing?